domenic/wk-scripts/changelogs/level-breakdown.md

 # WaniKani Level Breakdown Changelog

+## 1.0.4

+* Updated for the new WaniKani layout, so now it works again.

 ## 1.0.3

 * Updated to use the WaniKani v2 API, so it now works again.